Support for Always On Availability Groups

 - Databases in the Always On Availability Groups for this node were successfully backed up for the last two processing intervals.

 - Veeam Backup & Replication can establish a network connection to the node or PowerShell Direct connection, if a connection over the network cannot be established.
-PowerShell Direct is used for VMs that reside on Microsoft Hyper-V Server 2016 or later and run Microsoft Windows 10 or Microsoft Windows Server 2016 or later.
-Veeam Backup & Replication requires Microsoft PowerShell 2.0 or later to work over PowerShell Direct.
+PowerShell Direct is used for VMs that reside on Microsoft Hyper-V Server 2016 (or later) and run Microsoft Windows 10 (or later) or Microsoft Windows Server 2016 (or later).
+Veeam Backup & Replication requires Microsoft PowerShell 2.0 (or later) to work over PowerShell Direct.